prohde/virtuoso-opensource-7/README.md

 So if you want to use the auto-loading functionallity, configure your instance via environment variables.

 ### Updating virtuoso.ini via environment settings
+> [!NOTE]
-_This is taken from the documentation of the official Docker image by OpenLink!_
+> This is taken from the documentation of the official Docker image by OpenLink!

 Using environment variables when creating the Virtuoso docker instance via the command-line options ``-e``, ``--env``, ``--env-file`` or via the **``environment``** section in a ``.yml`` file, you can add or overrule any parameter within the ``virtuoso.ini`` file.